Lily of the valley is not only known for its beautiful pure white petals, but also because of its unforgettable strong scent.

 Water

-This plant requires plenty of water.
+This woodland plant requires plenty of water.
 As a general rule, if the soil is too dry, then you need to water more regularly, especially if you live in a warm gardening zone.

 Fertilizing Needs